After ten and a half years, Freed Bodyworks is closing on January 16th 2022. For more information please click here.

 Find Team Freed

 Freed Bodyworks embraces the many ways that people's bodies are non-conforming: gender identity, body modification, weight, culture, sub-culture, race, employment, ability, illness, age, and more.
 While they have all moved on to different practices, our bodyworkers, energy workers, counselors, and instructors understand the barriers of judgment that have kept many people out of healthcare & healing practices of all types.
-We practice radical inclusion - all are welcome in our space.
+All are welcome in our space.

 Angela Gabriel, L.Ac., MSOM, C.H.